 http://api.qrserver.com/v1/create-qr-code/?data=HelloWorld!&size=100x100

-Displaying the QR code in a webpage is then as simple as using the above as the value of the src
+Displaying the QR code on a webpage is then as simple as using the above as the value of the src

 <img src="http://api.qrserver.com/v1/create-qr-code/?data=HelloWorld!&size=100x100" />